vityok3000/local_manifest/README.md

 local_manifest
 ==============

-Android Local Manifest for Building ROMs
+Local Manifest For Compiling Using jjm34 source for the Xperia E SS.